syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfPicker/populatingitems.md

 ## Multi-Columns Items

-The SfPicker automatically populate thw items as Multi-Column based on the Data Source.
+The SfPicker automatically populate the items as Multi-Column based on the Data Source.

 Collection of items can be created and assigned to a Collection and each item Collection is a column of SfPicker.